infinautai/realtime-playground/README.md

 A real-time voice conversation application with AI-powered transcription and response capabilities.
 Built with Next.js, TypeScript, and WebSocket technology for seamless voice interactions.

+## Project Purpose

+In the past half year, omni-modal models and speech-to-speech models such as Qwen Omni, Ming-Omni, and Qwen Audio have been released one after another, highlighting that omni-modal models are currently a major focus in AI research.
+However, there is still a lack of open-source tools for real-time API interaction.
+This project is inspired by the OpenAI realtime API and playground, and aims to provide an open-source version of a realtime playground.
+We hope this tool can help accelerate the adoption and development of these advanced models in the community.

 ## Features

 ### 🎤 Real-time Voice Conversation